tamizhvendan/tamizhvendan.github.com/source/_posts/2016-09-19-scale-up-azure-functions-in-f-number-using-suave.markdown

 https://{azure-function-app-name}.azurewebsites.net/api/{function-name}
 ```

 At this point of writing it doesn't support multiple paths.
-So, we need to find a work around to do it.
+So, we need to find a workaround to do it.

-One way achieving this is to pass the *url with the paths* in as a Header value.
+One way achieving this is to pass the *paths* as a Header.
 Let's name the Header key as `X-Suave-URL`.
-Upon receiving the request we can rewrite the url as
+Upon receiving the request we can rewrite the URL as

 ```
 https://{azure-function-app-name}.azurewebsites.net/{header-value-of-X-Suave-URL}